pablodecm/phd_thesis/src/101_chapter_1.md

 with a certain momentum fraction inside each of the colliding protons, refferred as the parton distribution function (PDF).
-The model of the proton as three quarks coupled by strong force is too simple to for modelling such scattering realistically, specially at high energies.
+The model of the proton as three quarks coupled by strong force is too simplisticfor modelling proton-proton scattering realistically, specially at high energies.
 The continous exchange of gluons between the three constituent quarks effectively generates a sea of virtual quark-antiquark pairs from which other partons can scatter off.
 Consequently, in the interaction of two protons, not only